berke-celikel/berke-celikel.github.io/_posts/2024-11-18-telefonica-v-colombia.md

 ## A closing thought (subject to change)

-Investor–state arbitration is like scaffolding around a building under renovation: clunky, expensive, sometimes unsightly—but often necessary.
+Investor–state arbitration is clunky, costly, and far from perfect — but in some cases, it’s the only tool available to keep investment relationships from collapsing.

 *Telefónica v.
 Colombia* reminds us that regulatory shifts, no matter how well-intentioned, can trigger liability if they aren’t transparent or predictable.